 Knowing what your goals are helps you prioritize your account types.
 The longest term money, meant for late retirement, should be put in tax-advantaged retirement accounts like 401(k)s.
 Medium-term money can be put in taxable accounts or Roth IRAs, and can be more easily tapped into if you retire early or need the money at some point.

 One thing that new investors mix up, is the difference between account types and platform types.
 For example, they think that a Roth IRA is a type of investment, when really it’s more like a container that can hold various types of investments tax-free.

-Account types, such as normal brokerage accounts, Roth IRAs, and traditional 401(k)s, are just containers that other investments are put in.
-They hold stocks, bonds, cash, options, and so forth, rather than being investments themselves.
+Account types, such as taxable brokerage accounts, Roth IRAs, and Traditional 401(k)s, are just containers that other investments are put in.
+They hold stocks, bonds, cash, options, gold, and so forth, rather than being investments themselves.
 After you determine what type of account you need, the next step is to figure out what types of investments to fill it with.

 This choice of which platform to go with is important to know up front, because it determines what kinds of investments you can pick down the road.
 Some platform selections will limit what kinds of investments you an pick.
 If you open a Vanguard account, for example, it locks you into a simple investment strategy, which may or may not be the best fit.

 Lastly, pick which investments you want to make.
 This is the part that could be the hardest, but it doesn’t have to be.